MarcDiethelm/xtc/README.md

 global modules.
 With nave you can create named environments in a snap.

 So, install [Nave](https://github.com/isaacs/nave) from Github and install the latest stable Node.js version with `nave use stable`.
-Nave will open a new shell for you where node is a local install.
+Nave will open a new shell for you where `node` points to your user space install.

-However strictly speaking you don't NEED a node version manager.
+However, strictly speaking you don't NEED a node version manager.
 Downloading the installer from the website will work fine.

-<small>Windows users: reopen the CMD after installing to get the updated path for npm.</small>
+<small>Windows users:  after installing reopen the CMD to get the updated path, so you can use npm.</small>

 ### Node Modules dependencies